 You can use most USB scales with ShipStation, as long as they are HID compliant and connected directly to your workstation.
-Once you have installed ShipStation Connect, there is no additional set up you need to do to start pulling weights from a scale for your orders!
+Once you have installed ShipStation Connect, and physically connected the scale to your computer, do the following to start pulling weights from a scale for your orders!

-ShipStation will read the weight from the scale and apply it to the order.
+ShipStation will read the weight form the scale an enter it into the Weight fields.

 ShipStation is compatible with most USB scales that are HID-Compliant and are directly connected to your workstation.